mmontone/peggy-input/README.md

 And a `group` rule, that is also parsed using `name`.

 The `candidates` contain an array of completion candidates.
+A completion candidate should either a string, or an object with `label` and `value` members.
 When one of those rules match, they are completed using the specified candidates.

 ### Options

 - `grammar`: String.
 Required.
 The Peggy grammar.
 - `completers`: Object.
 Required.
-Object with keys being the completer name, and value an object with `rule` and `candidates`. `rule` is the name of the Peggy rule to create. `candidates` is an array of strings with the completion candidates.
+Object with keys being the completer name, and value an object with `rule` and `candidates`. `rule` is the name of the Peggy rule to create.
 - `showSyntaxErrorMsg`: Boolean.
 Optional.
 Default is `true`.
 When enabled show the syntax errors below the HTML input.
 - `onChange`: Function.
 Optional.
 A function handler that is invoked with the PeggyInput instance as argument when there's a change.
 - `errorMsgFormatter`.
 Function.
 Optional.
 A function that takes a PeggyInput instance and a Peggy SyntaxError and should return a string used a error message.